bb-harlan/au-input-currency/README.md

 au-input-currency.html
 au-input-currency.ts
 ```
-the implementation requires and includes the following Aurelia converter.
+The implementation requires and includes the following Aurelia converter.
 ```
 au-currency-converter.ts
 ```